 At St Matthew’s we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching for instance PSHE, RE and Collective Worship, and indirectly with every conversation adults have with pupils throughout the day.

 For some pupils with the most need for help in this area we also can provide the following e.g. time-out space for pupils to use when upset or agitated, mentor time with members of the senior leadership team or a referral to external agencies such as CAMHS, Education Psychology or counselling.

 Pupils with emotional and social needs because of their special educational needs will be supported to enable them to develop and mature appropriately.

 We are interested in hearing parents/carers and pupils’ views.
 Class teachers are available to meet with parents through arranged appointments, which are in addition to the Parent Consultation Evenings.
 Class teachers review with pupils individually and provide them with opportunity to discuss what would work better for them through conferencing.
 Concerns from both pupils and parents should be raised with the class teacher as soon as they arise.

-Children and young people with SEN are more likely to be the victims of bullying, so it is important to ensure that they report any behaviour that concerns them.
-They will be provided with safe, supervised places that they can go to during social time.
-Peer support systems are in place in addressing bullying behaviour, as well as raising awareness of SEN for everyone in the school community.
+Children and young people with SEND are more likely to be the victims of bullying, so it is important to ensure that they report any behaviour that concerns them.
+As a school we do not tolerate bullying behaviour.
+Please refer to our Anti-Bullying Policy on the school website.